-11. Regulation of drinking water by Penobscot Nation.
-Unless the Penobscot Nation, in its discretion, enters into an intergovernmental agreement authorizing the State to exercise concurrent jurisdiction over specific drinking water-related issues within the Penobscot Indian territory:

-A. The Penobscot Nation has exclusive authority to enact ordinances regulating drinking water within Penobscot Indian territory;

-B. The State may not exercise primary enforcement authority from the United States Environmental Protection Agency to implement the federal Safe Drinking Water Act and its implementing regulations, as amended, within the Penobscot Indian territory; and
+- 11. Regulation of drinking water by Penobscot Nation.
+Unless the Penobscot Nation, in its discretion, enters into an intergovernmental agreement authorizing the State to exercise concurrent jurisdiction over specific drinking water-related issues within the Penobscot Indian territory: - A. The Penobscot Nation has exclusive authority to enact ordinances regulating drinking water within Penobscot Indian territory; - B. The State may not exercise primary enforcement authority from the United States Environmental Protection Agency to implement the federal Safe Drinking Water Act nation, band or other group;: